"Family of Cajun farmer living near New Iberia,"

 and other types of Creoles.

-It similarly might be asked: is it ever acceptable for scholars to advocate for one racial or ethnic group at the expense of another?
+It similarly might be asked: is it ever acceptable for scholars and activists to advocate for one racial or ethnic group at the expense of another?
 I do not mean choosing to study or to devote oneself to one group and not another.
 Rather, I mean to actively champion one group by demeaning another.

 Those who seek to advance the study of racial and ethnic groups should, I assert, respect those communities’ beliefs — not deride them or, worse, seek to supplant them with their own, perhaps doctrinaire beliefs.
-The fact of the matter is, there are over a hundred thousand people, largely in south Louisiana and east Texas, who identify as “Cajuns”; and who consider “Cajun French” — a term Ancelet regards as rightly denoting Louisiana French when spoken by Cajuns — as their traditional tongue.(25) These proud, self-aware people are not going away, nor are they likely to respond (certainly not affably) to claims they and their dialect are illegitimate.
+The fact of the matter is, there are over a hundred thousand people, largely in south Louisiana and east Texas, who identify as “Cajuns”; and who consider “Cajun French” — a term Ancelet regards as rightly denoting Louisiana French when spoken by Cajuns — as their traditional tongue.(25) These proud, self-aware people are not going away, nor are they likely to respond (certainly not affably) to claims they and their dialect are illegitimate and deserving of erasure.